 Information from AAFA’s “Ask the Allergist” is not a substitute for a consultation with a health care professional.
 Always talk with your own doctor before making changes to your asthma or allergy management plan.

 Q: If a child is allergic to tree nuts, are they able to touch acorns?
-Are they just avoided to be safe or are they causes of allergic reactions?
+Should they avoid them to be safe?
+Can they cause allergic reactions?

 Dr. Douglas Johnston is our Ask the Allergist columnist.
 Dr. Johnston is a board-certified allergist/immunologist with Asthma & Allergy Specialists, P.A., in Charlotte, North Carolina.
 He obtained his D.O. from New York Institute of Technology College of Osteopathic Medicine.
 He completed his residency at Winthrop University Hospital in Mineola, New York.
 Dr. Johnston grew up with both allergies and asthma.
 He decided it would be exciting to help people with these conditions.
 His passion about food allergies also comes from having a child with a peanut allergy.